Tinram/Database-Filler/README.md

 ## Background

 Originally, I needed to populate a database containing 14 complex tables.
-Tools such as Spawner are useful populating small tables, but in this case, specifying the datatypes for 300+ fields to initiate Spawner would have been insanity.
+Tools such as Spawner are useful for populating small tables, but in this case, specifying the datatypes for 300+ fields to initiate Spawner would have been insanity.

 Instead, why not parse the SQL schema?